SAP-samples/abap-platform-codejam-latest-features-2608/README.md

 ## Tell us what you think
 We appreciate your feedback.
 Use any of the options below:
-- Provide feedback or report a problem for a feature Whether you want to rate a feature or report a bug, documentation issue, enhancement idea, or question — use the single combined form:
+- Provide feedback or report a problem for a feature.
+Whether you want to rate a feature or report a bug, documentation issue, enhancement idea, or question — use the single combined form:
-  - Go to Issues in this repository.
+      Go to Issues in this repository.
       Choose New Issue-->Feature Feedback & Issue Report.
       Select 💬 Feature Feedback or 🔴 Issue Report at the top of the form, fill in the relevant section, and submit.
-- Provide event feedback
+- Provide event feedback.
   You will be asked to participate in a small survey when the event is concluded to give feedback regarding the CodeJam itself
 - Talk to the experts.

 ## License